 “A front row seat at a Giraffes show meant getting caught in a beer rainstorm, as the band and audience members alike went flying into the crowd with wild abandon.
 Beer and bottles of Jameson were passed.
 Aaron made a noose out of the mic cord, wrapped it around his neck and gave it to the crowd to choke him while he forced lyrics past his collapsing trachea.
-A Giraffes performance is a spectacle you will never forget’
+A Giraffes performance is a spectacle you will never forget’ ~ Brooklyn Vegan

 "Metallica and Black Sabbath are the obvious touchstones, but the rhythm section clearly owns a copy of The Who's Greatest Hits as well.
-Drug addiction and soccer riots provide fodder for the lyrics, while the flammable guitar work could have only come from someone that's walked some of life's hard roads."
+Drug addiction and soccer riots provide fodder for the lyrics, while the flammable guitar work could have only come from someone that's walked some of life's hard roads."~SpinMagazine.com

-The Giraffes have a well earned a reputation for mayhem and trouble has seemed to follow the band throughout its existence.
-Guitarist Damien Paris was shot in the leg outside of a White Castle late one night in Brooklyn after being accosted by an off-duty fire marshal with an itchy trigger finger.
+The Giraffes are a cult band from Brooklyn that has been leveling crowds with their signature mixture of heavy rock, punk, metal and surf since 1996.
+A well-earned a reputation for mayhem has followed the band from the start.
+Their guitarist was shot in the leg outside of a White Castle late one night in Brooklyn after being accosted by an off-duty fire marshal with an itchy trigger finger.
 The bullet is still lodged in his knee.
-Singer Aaron Lazar has suffered multiple Sudden Cardiac Death events.
+Their singer has suffered multiple Sudden Cardiac Death events.
 He has a defibrillator implanted in his chest which has erroneously shocked him on stage.
-During a show at Chicago’s legendary Double Door It sent 700 volts directly into his heart 3 times in 30 seconds and he finished the set.
+During a show at Chicago’s legendary Double Door, it sent 700 volts directly into his heart 3 times in 30 seconds.
+He finished the set.